TheWidlarzGroup/react-native-video/README.md

 #### Android

-Install [rnpm](https://github.com/rnpm/rnpm) and run `rnpm link react-native-video`
+Run `react-native link` to link the react-native-video library.

-Or if you have trouble using [rnpm](https://github.com/rnpm/rnpm), make the following additions to the given files manually:
+Or if you have trouble, make the following additions to the given files manually:

 **android/settings.gradle**